Dynamic redundancy and mortality in stochastic search

 where $S_{0,\mu}(t)$ denotes the probability that a single mortal searcher that dies at rate $\mu$ has not found the target by time $t$.
 We can express $S_{0,\mu}(t)$ as

+where $\mathbb{P}(\tau=t)$ denotes the FPT density of a single searcher without mortality.
+While we focus on DRM as described by Eqs.\ \eqref{SI} and \eqref{Smu}, one could easily generalize the mortality distribution via substitution of the exponential function or generalize the recruitment position by integrating over said position density within the integrand of Eq.\ \eqref{Smu}.

-where $\mathbb{P}(\tau=t)$ denotes the FPT density of the searcher without mortality.
-We emphasize that Eq.~\eqref{SI} is an exact expression for the DRM survival probability of any search process whose underlying FPT meets the minimal assumptions on $\tau$.
-Through the exact expression for $S_{\lambda,\mu}(t)$, we have access to the full FPT statistics of DRM search processes in an extremely general setting.
-We emphasize that Eq.~\eqref{SI} reduces computing the DRM FPT distribution to knowing the FPT distribution of a single mortal searcher.
+Equation \eqref{SI} provides an exact expression for the DRM survival probability of any search process whose underlying FPT satisfies the minimal assumptions on $\tau$.
+While Eq.~\eqref{SI} admits the full FPT statistics, we focus our analysis on the MFPT $\mathbb{E}[T_{\lambda,\mu}]$ which can be obtained as